Career Coaching

 Online Internship Practice & Reflection Course (Gen St 350)

-Set measurable goals and develop a plan to achieve them; identify how their internship relates to their academic courses and major (if applicable); communicate in a workplace environment in a clear and confident manner; evaluate their own performance, accept feedback from others, and embark upon change based on internal and external feedback; articulate their experience and skills to potential employers; identify and articulate next steps in their career trajectory; communicate effectively in an online environment, with an emphasis on coherent, concise, and respectful dialogue
+Through this course, students will set measurable goals and develop a plan to achieve them, identify how their internship relates to their academic courses and major (if applicable), communicate in a workplace environment in a clear and confident manner, evaluate their own performance, accept feedback from others, and embark upon change based on internal and external feedback, articulate their experience and skills to potential employers, identify and articulate next steps in their career trajectory, and communicate effectively in an online environment, with an emphasis on coherent, concise, and respectful dialogue.

 Career Exploration & Planning Course (Gen St 210)